-Specifically, the 2023 PUR details the Central Valley Segment as 119 miles from Madera to Shafter with a double track, no stations, to begin train testing by 2028.
+As discussed, the Authority did not update capital cost estimates as part of the 2024 Draft Plan.
+The 2024 Draft Plan, as the 2023 PUR, details the Central Valley Segment as 119 miles from Madera to Shafter with a single track, no stations, to begin train testing by 2028.
 The total cost is estimated at \$18.3 billion, up from \$14.5 billion in 2022 Business Plan.
 The full Central Valley Line is detailed as a 171 mile electrified high-speed rail line from Merced to Bakersfield, double tracked, stations (platforms) at Merced, Fresno, Kings/Tulare, and Bakersfield, maintenance and energy facilities, and the purchase of trainsets to be completed by the 2030 -2033.
-The Central Valley Line is estimated to cost \$32.9 billion, with an additional \$2.3 billion for bookends projects and Phase I costs or a total of \$35.3 billion.
+The Central Valley Line is estimated to cost \$32.9 billion, with an additional \$2.3 billion for bookends projects and program wide support for a total of \$35.3 billion.
 This is up from \$25.7 billion in 2022 Business Plan.
 These estimates reflect a so-called P65 level, meaning it reflects a 65 percent probability of delivering the project within the cost estimates, which aligns with guidance from the federal government for risk.
-However, the 2023 PUR does provide estimates at a P30 and P50 level as well, and the Authority has stated its desire to deliver the project at the P50 estimate.
+However, the 2024 Draft Plan did provide estimates at a P30 and P50 level as well, and the Authority has stated its desire to manage within the P50 estimate for all projects.

-The Authority cites numerous reasons for the increase in costs and schedules of both the 119 -mile segment and the full Central Valley Line.
+The Authority cites numerous reasons for the increase in costs and schedules of both the 119mile segment and the full Central Valley Line.
 These include the impact of inflation; expanded scope, including full double tracking, fully built out stations and operating facilities; higher contingency reflecting the P65 level; and agreements with third parties, such as cities and counties.

-Ridership estimates down
+Ridership estimates are down

-As mentioned, after the completion of the Central Valley Line, the Authority envisions an independent operator for the interim high-speed service.
+After the completion of the Central Valley Line, the Authority envisions an independent operator for the interim high-speed service.
 An approach they refer to as an "infrastructure owner" approach.
 This will likely be the San Joaquin Regional Rail Commission (SJRRC), which currently operates the San Joaquins intercity passenger rail (Amtrak) service in the Central Valley and the Altamont Corridor Express (ACE) to the Bay Area.
 It is unclear how this agreement would work in practice and how much it may cost the state.
 Proposition 1A requires "planned passenger train service to be provided by the Authority, or pursuant to its authority," to operate without a subsidy.
 The Authority believes that by leasing the state rail asset to the SJRRC to provide service as a "universal operator" that they would not be in violation.
 However, SJRRC may need additional subsidies from the state if revenue from the farebox does not cover operating expenses.
-In November 2020, the Authority entered into a Memorandum of Understanding with the California State Transportation Agency and SJJPA for the "cooperation and coordination in the development of an interim service plan."
+In November 2020, the Authority entered into a Memorandum of Understanding with the California State Transportation Agency and San Joaquin JPA for the "cooperation and coordination in the development of an interim service plan."
+The 2024 Draft Plan lays out a timeline for specific "sub-agreements" under development that are necessary to detail the operating relationships and requirements for each agency for asset leasing and operating cost responsibilities.
+Final agreements would need to be completed by 2031.